On the Uniqueness of Global Multiple SLEs: Global Multiple SLEs

-The above proof works also when the conditional laws of $\eta^R$ and $\eta^L$ are variants of the chordal $\SLE_\kappa$.
-In particular, we use this argument for certain $\SLE$ variants in the proof of Theorem~\ref{thm::global_unique}.
+The above proof also works when the conditional laws of $\eta^R$ and $\eta^L$ are variants of the chordal $\SLE_\kappa$.
+In particular, we use this argument for certain $\SLE$ variants in the proof of Theorem~\ref{thm::global_unique} in Section~\ref{subsec::uniqueness_general}.

-\begin{corollary} Let $\kappa\in (0,4]$.
-For any $\alpha \in \LP_2$, there exists a unique global $2$-$\SLE_\kappa$ associated to $\alpha$. \end{corollary} \begin{proof} The two connectivities $\alpha \in \LP_2$ of the curves are obtained from each other by a cyclic change of labeling of the marked boundary points $x_1, x_2, x_3, x_4$.
-Thus, the assertion follows from Proposition~\ref{prop::slepair_unique}. \end{proof}